 The most interesting piece of information we received during the entire tour of these stunning tombs is that most of the emperor’s favored treasures were buried alongside them in the hills surrounding some of the tombs.
 Out of respect, the government of Vietnam is leaving the tombs left untouched to respect the wishes of those that came and ruled before.
 For everyone else, you get this wonderful sign reminding you of your place, to be respectful, quiet, and to not blow anything up with dynamite.
 For the temples and tombs of Hue, I am happy to abide.

-Getting to the temples and tombs of Hue, Vietnam is easy both on your own and with guided day tours like the one I took, and is highly recommended stop for those looking for great holidays 2012 and beyond.
-Overall it seemed like Hue is definitely an overlooked city in Vietnam as everyone's first instincts are to head to the northern cities of Hanoi, Sapa, and Halong Bay.
+Getting to the temples and tombs of Hue, Vietnam is easy both on your own and with guided day tours like the one I took, and is highly recommended stop for those looking for great upcoming vacation spots.
+Overall it seemed like Hue is definitely an overlooked city in Vietnam as everyone’s first instincts are to head to the northern cities of Hanoi, trekking in Sapa, and take a Halong Bay cruise (or maybe even get a suit at Yaly Couture in Hoi An).
 But for those with a little more time and a desire to look into the past of Vietnam a bit further, Hue is a great addition to your itinerary.

 Like This Post?
 Share It on Social Media!

 Get a Free Copy of The Long-Term Traveler's Guide!

 Sign up for our newsletter to receive a free PDF download of our first book, The Long-Term Traveler's Guide!
 Our newsletter is sent out every week and contains our newest posts and other special features!